Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Main Results

 \section{Main Results}

-We start with introducing two well-known sufficient conditions that enable us to provide non-asymptotic guarantees for Lasso estimation and prediction errors -- the restricted eigenvalue (RE) and the deviation bound (DB) conditions.
-Note that in the classical linear model setting (see, e.g., Chap.
+We start with introducing two well-known sufficient conditions that enable us to provide non-asymptotic guarantees for lasso estimation and prediction errors -- the restricted eigenvalue (RE) and the deviation bound (DB) conditions.
+The bulk of the technical work in this paper boils down to establishing, with high probability, that the RE and DB conditions hold under the subgaussian $\beta$-mixing assumptions (Propositions~\ref{results:REsub} and~\ref{result:betaDev}).
+In the classical linear model setting (see, e.g., Chap.
 2.3 in~\cite{hayashi2000econometrics}) where sample size is larger than the dimensions ($n>p$), the conditions for consistency of the ordinary least squares (OLS) estimator are as follows: (a) the empirical covariance matrix $\mt{X}'\mt{X}/T \overset{P}{\rightarrow}Q$ and $ Q $ invertible, i.e., $\lmin{Q}>0$, and (b) the regressors and the noise are asymptotically uncorrelated, i.e., $\mt{X}'\mt{W} /T\rightarrow \vc{0}$.

-In high-dimensional regimes,~\cite{bickel2009simultaneous},~\cite{loh2012high} and~\cite{negahban2012restricted} have established similar consistency conditions for Lasso.
+In high-dimensional regimes,~\cite{bickel2009simultaneous},~\cite{loh2012high} and~\cite{negahban2012restricted} have established similar consistency conditions for lasso.
 The first one is the \textit{restricted eigenvalue} ({RE}) condition on $\mt{X}'\mt{X}/T$ (which is a special case, when the loss function is the squared loss, of the \textit{restricted strong convexity} ({RSC}) condition).
 The second is the \textit{deviation bound} ({DB}) condition on $\mt{X}'\mt{W}$.
 The following lower {RE} and {DB} definitions are modified from those given by \cite{loh2012high}.

 \begin{defn}[Lower Restricted Eigenvalue] A symmetric matrix ${\Gamma}\in \R^{p\times p} $ satisfies a lower restricted eigenvalue condition with curvature $\alpha>0$ and tolerance $\tau(T,p)>0$ if

 \end{defn}